spencerhaugh/form-page/README.md

 ## Get started

-Run npm start in your terminal to start the server and view this page locally on localhost:3000.
+Run npm install, followed by npm start in your terminal to start the server and view this page locally on localhost:3000.
 The form will ruturn a success message in the console only if the form is valid and allowed to be submitted.